 What is the difference between open-flued and room sealed heaters?

-A room sealed heater draws air from the burner from outside.
 The best way to determine whether your heater is room sealed or open flued is to contact the manufacturer and provide them with the brand and model of your heaters.

 To view this information as a PDF, click here.

 Certified open flue space heaters